asobti/kube-monkey/README.md

 to lose a Pod every two hours.
 A value without a unit is read as days, so **`"3"`** and **`"3d"`** mean the same thing.
 The shortest mean time between failure is one minute.
 Note that all terminations happen inside the daily run window (see `start_hour` and `end_hour`), so an mtbf shorter than a day packs that day's terminations into that window.
-**`kube-monkey/identifier`**: A unique identifier for the k8s apps.
-This is used to identify the pods that belong to a k8s app as Pods inherit labels from their k8s app.
-So, if kube-monkey detects that app `foo` has enrolled to be a victim, kube-monkey will look for all pods that have the label `kube-monkey/identifier: foo` to determine which pods are candidates for killing.
+**`kube-monkey/identifier`**: A unique identifier for the k8s app.
 The recommendation is to set this value to be the same as the app's name.
+It also gives you a way to pick the victim's pods by hand: if you repeat this label on the pod template, kube-monkey looks for pods carrying
+`kube-monkey/identifier: foo` instead of using the app's own pod selector.
+Two apps sharing an identifier are then treated as one pool of pods.
 **`kube-monkey/kill-mode`**: Default behavior is for kube-monkey to kill only ONE pod of your app.
 You can override this behavior by setting the value to:
 * `kill-all` if you want kube-monkey to kill **ALL** of your pods regardless of status (including not ready and not running pods).
 Does not require `kill-value`. **Use this label carefully.**
 * `fixed` if you want to kill a specific number of running pods with `kill-value`.
 If you overspecify, it will kill **all** running pods and issue a warning.